 The Racer Accounts are to be paid:

-COMING SOON: online payments will be available from the website through a specific payment form labeled "RACER ACCOUNT" (coming September 2019)
+ALL RACE ACCOUNTS are paid by online payments.
+NOW available from the website through a specific payment form labeled "RACER ACCOUNT"

 NOTE: Effective 2019/20 season, Raffle tickets will no longer be paid from the Racer Account.
 Raffle ticket costs will be pre-paid at time of registration.
 Selling the tickets will be the same as before, when you sell your raffle tickets, you will keep the money and only return the stubs.
 ALL STUBS MUST BE RETURNED!
 Racer Account amounts have been adjusted to accommodate this change.